happynear/FaceVerification/README.md

     Accuracy on training set is about 89.5%~91.5%.
 LFW result with L2 or cosine has reached what the paper claimed.
 Joint Bayesian seems to be strongly overfit.

+    Another model with resolution of 64*64 is trained.
+By ensembling the two models, accuracy increase to 97.18%.

 2. Training DeepID2 (siamese network)

     create database. done.